Rainymood/rainymood.github.io/_posts/2019-07-16-how-to-change-theme-to-minimal-mistakes.md

 ## Step 2.
 Change the repo name

 Click on `settings` and change the repository name.
-I chose to rename the repo to `minimal-mistakes-blog`.
+I chose to rename the repo to `minimal-mistakes`.

 **Option 1** If you rename the repo to `<username>.github.io` then your Github pages will be hosted on `<username>.github.io`.
 For me this becomes `rainymood.github.io` which can be found [here](https://rainymood.github.io).

 **Option 2** If you rename it to anything else, say `minimal-mistakes`, then your Github pages will be hosted on `<username>.github.io/<repo-name>`.
-For me this becomes `rainymood.github.io/minimal-mistakes-blog` which can be found [here](https://www.rainymood.github.io/minimal-mistakes).
+For me this becomes `rainymood.github.io/minimal-mistakes` which can be found [here](https://rainymood.github.io/minimal-mistakes).

 <img src="/assets/2019-06-16-how-to-change-theme-to-minimal-mistakes/002-edit.jpg">